keithj2780/svelte-starter-app/README.md

 # Svelte Demonstrator and Starter App Template

-This is a project template for [Svelte](https://svelte.dev) apps.
+This is a project template for [Svelte 3](https://svelte.dev) apps.

-It is both a Component Demo and App Starter Template for Svelte.
+It is both a Component Demonstrator and also an App Starter Template for Svelte.

 ## Demonstration